 The most advanced GPR technology in the industry

-Xradar™ is Canada’s leading provider of ground penetrating radar (GPR) technology, providing concrete scanning services with our custom Xradar™ equipment.
-This newly designed technology has been developed specifically for scanning concrete, and has the accuracy of x-ray with the safety and efficiency of GPR.
+Xradar™ is Canada’s leading provider of ground penetrating radar (GPR) services, providing Xradar™ concrete scanning.
+Our Xradar™ method has been developed specifically for scanning concrete, which has the accuracy of x-ray with the safety and efficiency of GPR.

 With offices in Victoria, Vancouver, Toronto, Montreal, and Quebec City, we are ideally positioned to deliver services throughout all of Canada.
 We ensure the highest standard of service through our in house development program and unique training philosophy.
 Our dedicated team are fully equipped with the most advanced concrete scanning technology and are here to meet your needs.